Discover True Maine

-The small-town character of the Blue Hill Peninsula’s sheltered working harbors, lighthouses, and islands make it one of Maine’s premier destinations.
+Blue Hill Peninsula’s sheltered working harbors, lighthouses, and islands make it a premier coastal destination.

-Set at the crossroads of natural splendor and commerce, the towns around Ellsworth offer visitors a wide variety of attractions and outdoor recreation.
+The towns around Ellsworth offer visitors a wide variety of in town activities and outdoor recreation.

-The natural splendor which attracted summer rusticators awaits visitors to this day.
-Enjoy Bar Harbor or the many villages that make up “the quiet side.”
+Discover the natural splendor of Bar Harbor and the many villages that make up “the quiet side.”

-Schoodic to Jonesport is filled with blueberry barrens, hiking trails, clear inland lakes, plus Schoodic’s remote section of Acadia National Park.
+Schoodic to Jonesport is filled with blueberry barrens, hiking trails, inland lakes, and a remote section of ANP.

-Discover fishing harbors, rivers, historic pre-Revolutionary sites, and classic New England towns amidst blueberry fields, rivers, and coastal beauty.
+Discover fishing harbors, rivers, historic sites, and classic coastal towns amidst blueberry fields, and rivers.

 From the working waterfronts of Winter Harbor to the small town of Calais, explore the area by driving along the Bold Coast Scenic Byway.

-An inland paradise filled with outdoor recreation opportunities, attracting sporting enthusiasts for centuries with its legendary fly fishing.
+An inland paradise attracting sporting enthusiasts for centuries with its legendary fly fishing.